99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   (popular question) if a client makes a cross-origin request on our S3 bucket we need to enable the correct CORS headers "Cross Origin Resource Sharing" must be enabled on the resources that shares

-- MFA delete
+- MFA delete:
   require MFA when deleting an object

-- S3 access logs
+- S3 access logs:
   you can enable logging of all accesses and operations.
 The target of logs should be a different S3 bucket never the same one

 - pre signes URLS give access to a file on a private bucket from 1min to 12hrs, using a pre-signed url by you

 - S3 access points:
   An S3 Object Lambda access point is a new type of access point that you can create to invoke your own AWS Lambda function to modify the content of an S3 object.
   You can use S3 Object Lambda access points to transform data as it is being retrieved from an S3 bucket, without modifying the original data stored in the bucket.
   - Or Access point policy: Users from finance can only access /finance/... files, sales can only access /sales/... files this is done with an access point policy.

-- S3 Object lambda
+- S3 Object lambda:
   if you want to run a function before its being retrieved, use and object lambda access point.
   ex: adding watermark specific for the user, resizing, converting the data

 S3 can host static websites and have the accessible public with a policy
 Enable public access and grant everyone the s3:GetObject permissions
 Upload an index document and enter the name of the index document when enabling static website hosting
 The error file is optional

 you can version your files, it's enabled at the bucket level, instead of overwriting it creates a new version
 you can enable s3 versioning to have objects that when are deleted are hidden and can be recovered

 S3 can generate pre-signed URLs to issue a request as the person who signed it, using the IAM key of the signing principal, it has a limited lifetime

 replication:
 enable versioning
 - CRR cross-region replication (compliance or low latency)
 - SRR same region replication (live replication, log aggregation)
 - buckets can be in different AWS accounts